harshilchordia/Portfolio/README.md

-# Portfolio website for Harshil Chordia
+# Portfolio Website for Harshil Chordia

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: